Anbubu1/ObbyMacros/README.md

 # Obby Macros
 An AHK Script dedicated to help those who play Roblox obbies.
-Current Version: v3.6
+Current Version: v3.10
-gonna work on the mouse overlay next (painful)
+in hiatus, probably gonna rework the entire thing again to be more about functionality instead of aesthetics